codebotx/cbrtl/content/posts/qtree.md

 ### Image data to Quadtree

-The `reveal` function takes the x and y coordinates of the mouse as the input and reveals the nodes that are under the mouse.
-The `draw` function draws the nodes on the canvas.
-The `update` function is called every 30 milliseconds to update the canvas.
-The `update` function clears the canvas and draws the nodes on the canvas.
-The `update` function is called every 30 milliseconds to update the canvas.
-The `update` function clears the canvas and draws the nodes on the canvas.
+Alright, let's talk about the `reveal` function, which is like a magician revealing the hidden nodes under the mouse.
+And then there's the `draw` function, which is like an artist sketching the nodes on the canvas.
+The `update` function is like your mom constantly cleaning up after you every 30 milliseconds.
+It clears the canvas and redraws the nodes on the canvas, all to make sure it looks neat and tidy.

 ```js
 function initMouseCanvas(img){